-- o Interview with a University of Silicon Valley Admissions Advisor. - Complete an Application for Admissions. - o Complete the Distance Education Readiness Assessment if enrolling in a 100% online program. - At the time of admission, students enrolling in undergraduate degree programs will be placed in courses for English and Math corresponding to the tables below:
+- o Interview with a University of Silicon Valley Admissions Advisor. - Complete an Application for Admissions. - Complete the Distance Education Readiness Assessment if enrolling in a 100% online program. - At the time of admission, students enrolling in undergraduate degree programs will be placed in courses for English and Math corresponding to the tables below:

 Subject Previous Cumulative GPA Placement

-2.49 or below ENG050
+English 2.49 or below ENG051

-English 2.5 to 2.99 ENG100 & ENG060

-3.0 or higher ENG100
+English 2.5 or higher ENG101

-2.49 or below MATH050
+Mathematics 2.49 or below MATH051

-Mathematics 2.5 to 2.99 MATH112 & MATH060

-3.0 or higher MATH112
+iviatrierriatics 2.5 or higher MATH113

-- Students who wish to challenge placement in ENG/MATH 050 or ENG/MATH 060 may request a placement exam to determine their competency level and readiness for college level course work.
+- Students who wish to challenge placement in ENG/MATH 051 may request a placement exam to determine their competency level and readiness for college level course work.
 This exam must take place prior to the student starting at USV. - Complete placement tests in English, Mathematics, and Music Theory, if applicable, to assess the student's competency level in each subject.

-• The below scores determine placement in English and Math:
+The below scores determine placement in English and Math:

 Subject Score Placement

-0 - 49% ENG050
+English 0 - 49% ENG051

-English 50 - 79% ENG100 & ENG060
+English 50 - 100% ENG101

-80 - 100% ENG100

-39% or less (12 / 30) MATH050
+Mathamatica 50% or less (15 / 30) MATH051

-Mathematics 40% - 65% (13 -19 / 30) MATH112 & MATH060

-66% or greater (20 -30 / 30) MATH112
+Mathematics 51% or greater (16 / 30) MATH113

-- Provide proof of secondary school completion. - Acceptable documentation includes: - Final, official high school transcript that includes the date of graduation (unofficial transcripts may be used to begin the application process). - Official report of passing scores earned on the General Education Development (GED). - Certification of a passing score on a state-authorized high school equivalency test. - Official transcript signed by the parent or guardian of a homeschooled student that lists the secondary school courses the student completed and documents the successful completion of a secondary school education in a home school setting.
+- o Provide proof of secondary school completion. - Acceptable documentation includes: - Final, official high school transcript that includes the date of graduation (unofficial transcripts may be used to begin the application process). - Official report of passing scores earned on the General Education Development (GED). - Certification of a passing score on a state-authorized high school equivalency test. - Official transcript signed by the parent or guardian of a homeschooled student that lists the secondary school courses the student completed and documents the successful completion of a secondary school education in a home school setting.
 Home school documents are only acceptable if state law recognizes homeschooling to be equivalent to public school or treats the home school as a private school. - A copy of a secondary school completion or leaving credential or similar document for students who completed secondary education in a foreign country.
-All foreign high school completion documents must be translated and/or evaluated by an evaluation agency to determine equivalency to that of a U.S. high school diploma or its equivalency. - Official college transcript that indicates completion of a high school diploma, an Associate's, or Bachelor's Degree from an approved, accredited 4-year college or university. - Unofficial transcripts must be received prior to the start of the term, however official transcripts must be received no later than 30 calendar days from the start of the term. - All transcripts should be emailed to transcripts@usv.edu or sent to:
+All foreign high school completion documents must be translated and/or evaluated by an evaluation agency to determine equivalency to that of a U.S. high school diploma or its equivalency. - Official college transcript that indicates completion of a high school diploma, an Associates, or bachelor's degree from an approved, accredited 4-year college or university. - Unofficial transcripts must be received prior to the start of the term, however official transcripts must be received no later than 30 calendar days from the start of the term. - All transcripts should be emailed to transcripts@usv.edu or sent to: